Nonlinear Schr\"odinger equation in foundations: summary of 4 catches: ---Newton equation: four catches

 This thought experiment is the continuation of the previous one.
 Bob tests whether his initial state is preserved (case i) or it is changing (case ii).
 Bob waits until a few times $\delta t$ (\ref{t}) and then he measures the projector

 The outcome is $1$ in case i and $0$ in case ii.
 This confirms that the action-at-a-distance (Sec.~\ref{AAD}) is testable.
 Is it superluminal?
-The answer is immediate if we substitute eq. (\ref{t}) into the condition $c\delta t<\ell$ of superluminality.
-Surprisingly, the distance $\ell$ cancels and we are left with $M>\sqrt{\hbar c/G}$.
-Accordingly, the action-at-a-distance (in other words: the communication from Alice to Bob) is always superluminal if the mass $M$ is at least a few times larger than the Planck mass.
+It is, if the distance between Alice and Bob exceeds $c\delta t$.